mikeIsobarPL/strollerPi/README.md

 # strollerPi
-Baby stroller made for Skoda, equiped with safety systems, camera, brakes, termometer etc
+Baby stroller made for foundation "Rodzic w mieście", equiped with safety systems, camera, brakes, termometer etc

 # overview
 There are 2 prototypes of strollers - strollerPi2 & strollerPi2.
 The main difference is use of different ultrasonic sensors/ and.
 Every stroller consists of